Comparing Corteva (CTVA) and Its Competitors

 |2.71

-This table compares Corteva and its rivals revenue, earnings per share and valuation.
+This table compares Corteva and its competitors top-line revenue, earnings per share and valuation.

 |Gross Revenue